saturneric/GpgFrontend-Manual/src/content/docs/advanced/app-secure-key.md

 The default.
 The key sits in a file that only your user account can read.

 This is fine for a computer only you use.
-Anyone who can already read your files as you could read the key, but at that point they could read most other things too.
+Anyone who can read your files could also read the key, but someone with that much access could read most of your other things anyway.

 ### System keychain